alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Have a quiet room

-Give people a space to take a break from the bustle of the conference.
+Give people a space to take a break away from the bustle of the conference.

-Networking and socialising is a really important part of conferences, but it tires a lot of people out.
+Networking and socialising is an important part of conferences, but it tires a lot of people out.
 Have a clearly-marked, designated space where people can sit quietly, not talk to anybody, and recover some of their energy.
 I wrote [about the quiet room at PyCon UK](/2016/09/silence-is-golden/) in 2016, and sitting in the quiet room is how I've got through a number of other conferences.